-A master Surname Index of over 2.5 million names from many of our publications is used in the Resource Centre to identify where to find further information.
-Additionally, free downloadable name indexes to more of our publications are available on our website: click here .
+A master Surname Index of over 2.5 million names from many of our publications is used in the Resource Centre to sign-post where to find further information, often in less well-known WFHS resources.
+It is of particular use when we receive enquiries from researchers who have reached a dead end.
+Additionally, free downloadable name indexes to more of our publications are available on our website(click here ), again providing potentially useful sign-posting.

 Eunice Banks Library